open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 ### Signature Verification

 You can verify a signed component version.
-Therefore a public or a certificate provided by the signer is required.
-If a certificate is provided it is validated according its certificate chain.
+Therefore, a public or a certificate provided by the signer is required.
+If a certificate is provided, it is validated according to its certificate chain.
-If not an official CA is used you need the certificate of the used root CA.
+If an official CA is used instead, you need the certificate of the used root CA.

-To verify the signature of a component version use
+To verify the signature of a component version, use:

 ```shell
 ocm verify componentversions --signature acme-sig --public-key=acme.pub ctf-hello-world